VMware Requirements

 Linux VM Accounts

 You need a user account that has sudo permissions to execute specific commands with NOPASSWD on the Linux VMs you want to discover.
+These commands are executed via VMware Guest Operations API, so the account must have appropriate sudo permissions configured.

 Command Purpose Full Path